TrellixVulnTeam/hither_U4DF/doc/devel.md

 * Switch to the release branch and merge in all changes from master (master and release should now be equal)
 * Tag the commit with the version string: e.g., `git tag 0.2.0`
 * Push to github (including tags): `git push && git push --tags`
-* That should trigger travis to deploy to PyPI after unit tests have all passed
+* That should trigger Travis to deploy to PyPI after unit tests have all passed
 * Switch back to master and `git merge release && git push`